Craig Hignett: Playing career

-Managerial career
+Coaching career

-As of April 2008 he was part of the Academy coaching staff at Middlesbrough.
+As of April 2008 he was part of the academy coaching staff at Middlesbrough.
 He was linked with the Darlington job after Colin Todd was sacked, he was again rumoured after Steve Staunton was sacked.

 In May 2013, Hignett became assistant manager at Hartlepool United alongside Colin Cooper.

-Hignett left his role as assistant to then Hartlepool United boss Colin Cooper in March 2014 to join Aitor Karanka's revolution at Middlesbrough.
+Hignett had a successful stint at Hartlepool, helping to lead the club to 9th before leaving for Middlesbrough in March 2014 to work as Aitor Karanka's assistant.

-On 2 December 2014, Middlesbrough FC announced that Hignett had parted company with the club.
+On 2 December 2014, Middlesbrough announced that Hignett had parted company with the club.
 The statement explained that, "Following discussions between Craig, Head Coach Aitor Karanka, and the club, all parties have agreed for Craig to leave his position with immediate effect."

-Hignett was widely praised for having a hugely influential role in the upturns of Boro's fortunes, which has seen them challenging for promotion this season.
+Hignett was widely praised for having a hugely influential role in the upturns of Boro's fortunes, which had seen them challenging for promotion that season.

 In February 2016, Hignett was appointed first-team manager of Hartlepool United following the departure of Ronnie Moore.
 His first game as Pools boss came in a 2–1 home win against Yeovil Town.
-Hignett's arrival saw an upturn in form and a run of seven wins from eleven games during March and April saw Hartlepool rise from 22nd to a respectable finishing position of 16th in League Two.
+Hignett's arrival saw an upturn in form and an unbeaten run of seven games in March saw Hartlepool rise from 22nd to a respectable finishing position of 16th in League Two.

 Hignett's start to the 2016–17 season was solid if unspectacular.
-While Hartlepool lost just two of their opening twelve league games, they hadn't won a home game and had drawn six.
+While Hartlepool lost just two of their opening twelve league games, they had not won a home game and had drawn six.
 October was an especially disappointing month for the team, surrendering seven points from winning positions, the most notable of which being throwing away a two-goal lead to lose 3–2 defeat at Barnet.
-Hartlepool's form never recovered and after a run of just twelve points from fifteen games, he was sacked on 15 January 2017 following a 1–0 defeat at Crawley Town.
+Hartlepool's form never recovered and he was sacked on 15 January 2017 following a 1–0 defeat at Crawley Town.
+Hartlepool were in 19th position, four points clear of the relegation zone.
+Hartlepool were later relegated at the end of the 2016–17 season.

 Hignett returned to Hartlepool in March 2018 as the club's Director of Football.
 Following the dismissal of Matthew Bates in November 2018, Hignett took temporary charge of the first team in addition to his role as director of football.
-Although former Luton boss Richard Money took charge in December 2018, he was later moved to a senior position before departing and Hignett was reinstated as first-team manager on 23 January 2019.

-On 10 October 2019 Hignett was sacked alongside coach Ged McNamee, his dismissal was viewed with surprise from fans.
+Although Richard Money took charge in December 2018, he was later moved to a senior position before departing and Hignett was reinstated as first-team manager on 23 January 2019.
+On 10 October 2019, Hignett was sacked alongside coach Ged McNamee, his dismissal was viewed with surprise from some fans.

+In January 2024, it was announced Hignett had been appointed as Head of Development at Guisborough Town.